 Some users enjoy being able to transfer their bike phone mount onto multiple bikes, strollers, treadmills, shopping carts, or cars.
-Our testers considered how easy they were to transfer as well as how accommodating the mounts were to different sizes and shapes of bars to install onto.
+Our testers considered how easy they were to transfer and how well the mounts could accommodate different bar sizes and shapes.

 The Rokform Sport Series performed best in this metric because of the ease of transferability and the long strap lengths that can accommodate the handlebar shapes of strollers, shopping carts, and treadmills alike.
 The case or universal adapter that works for the Rokform Sport is also compatible with a car mount, but you must purchase it separately.
 The runner-up in this category was the Nite Ize Wraptor because it's easy to transfer but is slightly less versatile due to a shorter strap length.

-The VUP and the Ailun are good picks for users who want to transfer their mount to multiple bikes or strollers.
-These mounts are easy to transfer but are more limited in their versatility due to their shorter strap lengths.
+The VUP is a good pick for users who want to transfer their mount to multiple bikes or strollers.
+Though easy to transfer, it's more limited in its versatility due to the shorter strap lengths.